 - Don’t try and remove water with makeshift equipment like a vacuum.
 This could make matters worse.

 - Call an expert fire and water damage restoration team right away.
 The quicker you call, the more damage our team can prevent.

-ServiceMaster of Germantown is your local fire and water damage restoration expert in Germantown, TN.
+ServiceMaster of Germantown is your local fire and water damage restoration expert.
 We hope these tips help streamline your fire damage restoration process.
 As soon as you experience a fire, contact us at 901-853-3748.
 Rely on our team of experts to walk you through the entire process, even communicating directly with your insurance provider.
 We’re available 24/7 for emergency restoration services.
 Our team also provides extreme cleaning, floor care and more.
 The sooner you call, the more damage we can prevent.

 Photo by: istockphoto.com/nikkytok